nexiality/documentation/release/nexial-core-v1.6.changelog.md

 ### [base commands](../commands/base)
 - [`saveCount(text,regex,saveVar)`](../commands/base/saveCount(text,regex,saveVar)): **NEW** command to save the number of matches (based on `regex`) found in `text.
+- add code to automatically shut down screen recording at the end of an execution.

 ### [desktop commands](../commands/desktop)